ShawnGeorge03/FinLearn/docs/report.md

 - `docker-compose.yml`
   - This file used to define the configuration for `docker compose` command.
   - It is used to build, deploy, and push images from a local machine.
+- `checkDeploy.sh`
+  - Take 2 arguments: `<region>` `<client|server>`.
+  - This script is only used by GitHub Actions to check if a new build has been successfully deployed in a specific region.

 ### Client